marksteele/blog/content/about.md

-Father, Mentor, Crime Fighter, Inventor and Slayer of Chipmunks.
+Father, Husband, Mentor, Crime Fighter, Inventor and Slayer of Chipmunks.